rust-unofficial/patterns/patterns/ffi-wrappers.md

 Rust would rather make everything memory safe all the time, for both safety and optimizations that C code cannot attain.
 Being denied access to certain shortcuts is the price Rust programmers need to pay.

-<a name="UB-note">1</a>: For the C programmers out there scratching their heads, the iterator need not be read *during* this code cause the UB.
-The exclusivity rule also enables compiler optimizations which may cause inconsistent observations by the iterator's shared reference (e.g. stack spills or out-of-order execution).
+<a name="UB-footnote">1</a>: For the C programmers out there scratching their heads, the iterator need not be read *during* this code cause the UB.
+The exclusivity rule also enables compiler optimizations which may cause inconsistent observations by the iterator's shared reference (e.g. stack spills or reordering instructions for efficiency).
 These observations may happen *any time after* the mutable reference is created.